squinkylabs/SqHarmony/docs/arpeggiator.md

 * **Arpeggiator Mode** - A drop-down menu will open if you click on this control.
 This will reveal a menu with all the different arpeggiator modes, explained above.
 After you select one the menu closes and a shortened version of the mode name is shown (to save space).
 * **Hold** - A switch.
 When Hold is active notes will accumulate in the arpeggiator, and a falling gate will not remove the note.
 To clear the arpeggiator, turn *Hold* off and the notes will stop.
 * **Beats** - Sets the playback repetitions.
 When zero, does nothing.
 Other settings will determine the perceived number of beats in the output.
 * **Notes** - Sets the size of the input buffer.
-If the Notes knob is all way left, it's not limited (actually limited to 32) but other settings will only keep that many input sample.
+If the Notes knob is all way left, it's not limited (actually limited to 32) but other settings will only keep that many input samples.

 **Beats** and **Notes** are explained more in the [Rhythm](More-about-rhythms) section.